British GQ Men of the Year Awards 2018: Chrissy Teigen, Chris Hemsworth and More Stars Hit the Red Carpet

 Plenty of A-listers are in attendance, too.
 Chrissy Teigen and John Legend were two of the stars to hit the red carpet.
 The "All of Me" singer shared a particularly adorable moment with the Lip Sync Battle host when he planted a kiss on her cheek.
 Teigen dazzled in a shimmery ensemble and Legend looked dapper in a dark blue suit.

 Chris Hemsworth and Chadwick Boseman also dressed to the nines for the big event.
-The Thor star donned a black suit and tie while the Black Panther actor rocked a light-colored ensemble.
+The Thor star donned a dark suit and tie while the Black Panther actor rocked a light-colored ensemble.

 Want to see who else is attending the star-studded event?
 Check out the gallery.